Varicose Veins Overview

 Symptoms of Varicose Veins

-- Early Symptoms of Vein Disease: Although varicose veins are usually asymptomatic, the underlying vein disease causes numerous symptoms, such as swollen ankles and legs, leg heaviness, restless leg syndrome, throbbing leg veins, frequent leg cramps, spider veins, and the formation of hard fatty deposits (lіроdеrmаtоѕсlеrоѕіѕ) under the skin.
+- Early Symptoms of Vein Disease: Although varicose veins are usually asymptomatic, the underlying vein disease causes numerous symptoms.
+As such, your varicose veins might be accompanied with swollen ankles and legs, leg heaviness, restless leg syndrome, throbbing leg veins, frequent leg cramps, spider veins, and the formation of hard fatty deposits (lіроdеrmаtоѕсlеrоѕіѕ) under your skin.

-- Complications of Vein Disease: Vein disease is a chronic condition and gradually escalates in scale, leading to numerous complications, such as blue or brown skin discoloration, venous eczema (stasis dermatitis), dry and itchy skin, and non-healing leg wounds (ulceration).
+- Complications of Vein Disease: Vein disease is a chronic condition and gradually escalates in scale, leading to numerous complications.
+If you don’t seek prompt vein treatment, you may eventually experience blue or brown skin discoloration, venous eczema (stasis dermatitis), dry and itchy skin, and non-healing leg wounds (ulceration).

 Our incredibly talented board-certified physicians in New Jersey follow a comprehensive approach to varicose vein treatments.
 We review your health history, discuss your symptoms, and examine your leg veins to determine the likelihood of underlying vein disease.
 If you have a high risk of vein disease, we run a duplex ultrasound scan.
 Our comprehensive varicose vein diagnosis allows us to curate highly-personalized vein treatments that address your specific goals, needs, and lifestyle requirements.

-The Best Varicose Vein Treatment Options in NJ
+The Best Varicose Vein Treatment Options for You in NJ

-- Exercise: Running, swimming, and cycling facilitates effective blood circulation to the heart, alleviating some of the symptoms of vein disease.
-However, the relief is temporary.
+- Exercise: You may experience temporary relief by running, swimming, and cycling.
+These activities facilitate effective blood circulation to the heart, alleviating some of the symptoms of vein disease.

 - Leg Elevation: Elevating your legs over your heart’s level while sleeping or sitting temporarily reduces the symptoms of vein disease.

-- Compression Stockings: Wearing skin-tight compression stockings pushes the accumulated blood towards the heart, providing temporary relief from the symptoms of vein disease.
+- Compression Stockings: Wearing skin-tight compression stockings pushes the accumulated blood towards the heart.
+As such, compression stockings may offer you temporary relief from the symptoms of vein disease.

-- Sclerotherapy: The vein doctor injects a foam or liquid solution into the varicose veins to close the diseased vessels.
+- Sclerotherapy: Our vein doctors inject a foam or liquid solution into your varicose veins to close the diseased vessels.

-- Radiofrequency & Laser Ablation: The vein doctor uses thermal or laser energy to destroy the diseased veins, thereby treating the root cause of varicose veins.
+- Radiofrequency & Laser Ablation: Our vein doctors use thermal or laser energy to destroy the diseased veins, thereby treating the root cause of your varicose veins.

-The Safety of Varicose Vein Treatments in NJ
+Your Varicose Vein Treatments in NJ are Safe & Painless

-Thanks to recent advancements in vein care and technologies, minimally invasive varicose vein treatments are painless, comfortable, and completely safe.
-The risk of complications is negligible, and patients can resume their daily activities as soon as they leave the vein clinic.
-Radiofrequency ablation and sclerotherapy are the most effective and comfortable varicose vein treatments in NJ — they treat the underlying vein disease and improve your cosmetic appearance.
-However, you must consult a reliable vein doctor in New Jersey — someone who diagnoses and treats the root cause of your varicose veins to ensure optimal and lasting results.
+We believe your varicose vein treatments should be safe, convenient, and painless.
+Thanks to recent advancements in vein care and technologies, we offer minimally invasive varicose vein treatments that are painless, comfortable, and completely safe.
+The risk of complications is negligible, and you can resume your daily activities as soon as you leave the vein clinic.
+We believe radiofrequency ablation and sclerotherapy are the most effective and comfortable varicose vein treatments in NJ — they treat the underlying vein disease and improve your cosmetic appearance.
+However, we encourage you to consult our reliable vein doctors in New Jersey because they diagnose and treat the root cause of your varicose veins to ensure lasting results.